 Instructions

 Did you enjoy this Bánh Mì with Savory Tofu?
-I’d love to hear about it in a comment! 🙂
+I’d love to hear how it turned out in a comment! 🙂